'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic.'—Edgar Allan Poe

 'I suppose that this means the end is near for me?'

-He grabbed from his waistcoat, a white powder and threw it at me.
+He had grabbed from his waistcoat, a white powder and threw it at me.
 I was blinded for a moment, allowing him to run away.
-But, he would not get too far.
+He would not get too far.
 As he ran from the cul-de-sac to the street, a heavy waggon, with a team of horses struck Mr Winsor—killing him instantly.
 When my vision had cleared, I saw him lain in the street dead.
 Dead was Julian Winsor, the Raven murderer, as he would be referred to posthumously.
 The infandous reasons for his crime spree would never be confessed, through his admission.

 Perhaps in the end it was an unconquerable and persistive compulsion of his to murder, and an execrable avidity for power.
 It is a distortional involution that had embodied the inflexible nature of the determination of the murderer.
 The irrefutable facts and the unaccountable iniquities of Mr Winsor had been propagated, within the concurrent recrimination of his character.
 All the remaining evidence was gathered in the dispositions taken.
 It was discovered afterwards that Higgins had been accompanied to the Lodge of the Freemasons by Captain O'Malley, who was a secret member of the fraternity.

 From the evidence found at the home of Mr Winsor, he had killed the others, who were direct rivals and would not demit.
 He alone would be the Master Mason, and this was incentive enough to murder the others.
 At times, the unplausive nature of murder is a simplicity we overlook.
 The prima mobilia is so elemental that its visible circumspection is terribly misunderstood.
 Its protractive crimes we seek prosecution and deliberation, but fail to comprehend the ineffable nature of that antagonistical side of the displacement of those inevitable thoughts of the mind.

 I shortly departed Baltimore afterwards, but not before I went to the Police Station to thank personally Higgins.
 He was convalescing from his wounds or injuries received at the Lodge.
 He was very grateful for the experience and collaboration, between our two countries.
 I had invited him to London, and he cordially accepted.
 As for Mrs Gillespie, I had received a correspondence from her once in London, informing me that she was in Toronto, Canada.
 I was pleased to know that she was safe, and under an anonymous name.
 There was one small pending thing I had left to do, before I left Baltimore completely.
-It was a visit to the grave of the author of the poem the Raven, Edgar Allan Poe; and there upon his headstone, I descried the bold ebony bird anew, who spoke that one memorable word of nevermore—the return of the Raven!
+It was a visit to the grave of the author of the poem the Raven, Edgar Allan Poe; and there upon his headstone, I had descried the bold ebony bird anew, who spoke that one memorable word of nevermore—the return of the Raven.